-Pursuant to the Notice on Adjustment of Transfer Business Tax to Appreciation Tax (關於全面 推開營業稅改徵增值稅試點的通知) issued on March 23, 2016 and implemented on May 1, 2016 ("Circular 36") by the Ministry of Finance ("MOF") and the PRC State Administration of Taxation ("SAT"), effective from May 1, 2016, PRC tax authorities have started imposing value added tax ("VAT") on revenues from various service sectors, including real estate, construction, financial services and insurance, as well as other lifestyle service sectors, to replace the business tax that co-existed with VAT for over 20 years.
-Since the issuance of Circular 36, the MOF and SAT have subsequently issued a series of tax circulars in March and April 2016 to implement the collection of VAT on revenues from construction, real estate, financial services and lifestyle services.
+Pursuant to the Notice on Adjustment of Transfer Business Tax to Appreciation Tax (關於全面 推開營業税改徵增值税試點的通知) issued on March 23, 2016 and implemented on May 1, 2016 ("Circular 36") by the MOF and the STA, effective from May 1, 2016, PRC tax authorities have started imposing value added tax ("VAT") on revenues from various service sectors, including real estate, construction, financial services and insurance, as well as other lifestyle service sectors, to replace the business tax that co-existed with VAT for over 20 years.
+Since the issuance of Circular 36, the MOF and STA have subsequently issued a series of tax circulars in March and April 2016 to implement the collection of VAT on revenues from construction, real estate, financial services and lifestyle services.
 The VAT rates applicable to us may be generally higher than the business tax rate we were subject to prior to the implementation of Circular 36.
 For example, the VAT rate for the sale of self-developed real estate projects will be increased from 5% (the current business tax rate) to 11%.
 Unlike business tax, the VAT will only be imposed on added value, which means the input tax incurred from our construction and real estate can be offset from our output tax.
 However, details of concrete measures are still being formulated in accordance with Circular 36.
 We are still in the process of assessing the comprehensive impact of the new VAT regime on our tax burden, our revenues and results of operation, which remains uncertain.